Mubariz Khan

 Mubariz Khan was the Mughal governor of Gujarat and Hyderabad Subah.
 He was the governor of Golconda from 1713 to 1724 until he was killed during the Battle of Shakar Kheda where he fought against Nizam-ul-Mulk, Asaf Jah I. His is known to have ruled Golconda with a free hand and brought it under stable rule from constant Maratha Raids to extract Chauth.
-He is generally described as a proto-dynastic figure by John F Richards.
+He is generally described as a proto-dynastic figure by John F. Richards.

 Early life

-Mubariz Khan, a Deccani officer was born as the son of Amin Khan Deccani, who was known as Babasahib.
-Of a relative obscure background, he entered the Mughal service as a clerk and got employment in various courts, but he soon got his big career break when he married the daughter of Inayat Khan Kashmiri, a noble in favour of Aurangzeb.
+Mubariz Khan, a Turani officer under the service of Aurangzeb, was born as Khwaja Mohammad in Balkh.
+Of a relative obscure background, he entered the Mughal service as a clerk and got employment in various courts, but he soon got his big career break when he married the daughter of Inayat Khan Kashmiri, a noble in the favour of Aurangzeb.
+His brother-in-law was Sayyid Dilawar Ali Khan Barha, a nephew and a partisan of the Sayyid Brothers.
 He was appointed as the Bakshi of Prince Kam Baksh and later Faujdar of Sangamner.
 In the year 1703-1704 of Aurangzeb's reign, he was given the title Amanat Khan and was appointed as the faujdar of Baizapur.
 His highest ranking was 1500(Zat) during Aurangzeb's rule.
 During the reign of Bahadur Shah, he was given the charge of Surat and later became governor of Gujarat after the demise of Firuz Jang.
 He was removed from Gujarat to Malwa during Jahandar Shah's reign.
 He received the title of Shahamat Khan.
 It was in 1713 that he was appointed as the governor of Hyderabad during Farrukhsiyar's reign.
 He was given the title of Mubariz Khan with which he was later to be known.